 And finally, an extremely simple example of the HelloWorld class that only logs a message to the console

 Content Editor Web Part

 Now to use the web part on a page, the only thing that you need to do is add the url of the HTML file to a content editor web part and everything will load as expected.

-As mentioned in the beginning, this was an extremely setup only based on TypeScript and I believe it can be very useful for extremely simple scenarios or for someone not familiar with other tools that allow for more advanced scenarios.
+As mentioned in the beginning, this was an extremely simple setup only based on TypeScript and I believe it can be very useful for simple scenarios or for someone not familiar with other tools that allow for more advanced scenarios.
 If your requirements are slightly more complex, you will likely require a more complex build process.

-If you have not tried TypeScript yet and are “stuck” with developing web parts to be embed on a page using the classic approach, then hopefully this blog post will incentive you to give it a try.
+If you have not tried TypeScript yet and are “stuck” with developing web parts to be embedded on a page using the classic approach, then hopefully this blog post will incentive you to give it a try.